 a) Direct contract with the utility

-The simplest transactions are those where the vegetation management company has a direct contract with the electric utility.
+The simplest transactions are those in which the vegetation management company has a direct contract with the electric utility.
 These transactions are straightforward and work like any conventional factoring transaction.

 b) Contract with a broker

-Transactions where the vegetation management contractors work through a broker are more complicated.
+Transactions in which the vegetation management contractors work through a broker are more complicated.
 This is because your contract is with the broker rather than the utility.
 The utility is only the end customer.

 There are ways to limit the risk and handle these transactions.
 However, they require substantial cooperation from your brokers and your willingness to take a lower advance.